Embed Code

 A clear tube with blue and purple light emanating from it

-Purple glow in its plasma state
+Purple glow in hydrogen's plasma state

 Hydrogen